Chief Information Security Officer

 Common Hiring Pitfalls — and How We Avoid Them

-Our 14 years of placing CISO leaders has taught us exactly where searches go wrong.
+Our 14 years of placing Chief Information Security Officer leaders has taught us exactly where searches go wrong.
 Here is what we watch for.

 Pure technical operator in an enterprise risk roledeeply technical CISOs who cannot communicate with the Board will never be able to get the organisational investment cybersecurity requires